Table of Contents

 Qualified Work Experience

-- Full-Time MBA students typically seek out a hands-on, professional internship experience between their first and second years to put the skills they’ve learned into action in a work setting
+- Full-Time MBA students are required to complete a hands-on, professional experience, usually in the form of a summer internship between their first and second years, to put the skills they’ve learned into action in a work setting

 Campus